arunsubk/arunsubk.github.io/_posts/2018-11-25-PapersSummary.md

 ---
 layout: posts
-title: "Summary of papers in Face recognition"
+title: "Summary of papers read by me, in Face recognition"
 date: 2018-11-25
 ---